kuil09/Execution-Journal-MCP/README.md

-# Tool Execution Planning & Cancellation System
+# Tool Execution Planning & Compensation System

 A Model Context Protocol (MCP) server for managing tool call sequences with contextual dependencies.
-This system helps AI coordinate multiple tool calls and handle failures through manual cancellation actions.
+This system helps AI coordinate multiple tool calls and handle failures through manual compensation actions.

 ## What This System Actually Does

 **This is NOT the MSA Saga pattern for distributed transactions.** Instead, this system manages "loose contextual connections" between tool calls.
 For example:

-- If a "travel booking" tool call fails, a "hat purchase" tool call that is contextually linked should also be cancelled
+- If a "travel booking" tool call fails, a "hat purchase" tool call that is contextually linked should also be compensated
-- If a "database migration" fails, related "backup creation" and "notification sending" should be cancelled
+- If a "database migration" fails, related "backup creation" and "notification sending" should be compensated
-- The AI is responsible for detecting failures and manually invoking cancellation tools
+- The AI is responsible for detecting failures and manually invoking compensation tools

 ## Core Concept: Execution Support, Not Execution Guarantee

 This system provides **execution support** for complex tool call sequences, not automatic execution guarantees.
 The AI must:

-- Design robust plans with proper cancellation strategies
+- Design robust plans with proper compensation strategies
 - Monitor execution status continuously
-- Handle failures manually by calling cancellation tools
+- Handle failures manually by calling compensation tools
 - Consider contextual dependencies between tool calls

 ## Available Tools